riya-joshi-401/FULL-STACK-DEVELOPMENT/README.md

 System keeping in mind the needs of a steel manufacturing company.<br>
 • <ins>Technologies used:</ins> HTML5, CSS3, Javascript, Bootstrap, PHP, MySQL

-Please find the screenshots in the "  Project snapshots " folder.